cloudmesh-community/fa18-523-60/paper/paper.md

     "count": { "$sum": 1 }}})
 ```

-In the *$bucketAuto* stage, the boundaries are automatically
+In the *bucketAuto* stage, the boundaries are automatically
 determined in an attempt to evenly distribute documents into
 a specified number of buckets.
 In the following operation,
 input documents are grouped into four buckets according to